Shadow0506/mechaconference/README.md

 7. [Contributors](#contributors)
 8. [Contact Information](#contact-information)
 ## Introduction
 Welcome to the official repository for the ICDMT 2024 website.
-The International Conference on Data Mining and Technology (ICDMT) 2024 is a premier event for researchers and practitioners to discuss the latest advancements in data mining and technology.
+The International Conference on Design and Manufacturing Technology (ICDMT) 2024 is a premier event for researchers and practitioners to discuss the latest advancements in data mining and technology.
 This repository contains the source code for the conference website.

 ## Technologies Used
 - **Frontend:**